andyzhou4451/wind-retrieval-of-cygnss-data/README.md

 # wind-retrieval-of-cygnss-data
-wind retrieval for cygnss data using era5 wind speed model the time of the data used in the code is janunary 1,2021
+wind retrieval for cygnss data using era5 wind speed model the time of the data used in the code is january 1,2021

 cygnss training data download from: https://podaac.jpl.nasa.gov/dataset/CYGNSS_L1_V2.1